grand-scheme/Boulangerie.Solution/README.md

 2. Navigate to the subfolder `Boulangerie`.

 3. In your command line, input\
+`$ dotnet build`

+4. Navigate to the subfolder `Boulangerie.Tests`.\
+From step 3, you can do that by entering the following into your command line:\
+`cd ../Boulangerie.Tests`

+5. Input:\
-`$ dotnet build`\
+`$ dotnet build`

+6. Navigate back to subfolder `Boulangerie`\
+`cd ../Boulangerie`\
 `$ dotnet run`

-4. If all goes well, Pierre should greet you in the command console itself.
+7. If all goes well, Pierre should greet you in the command console itself.

 ##### To engage with the test suite:
 > Note: it is recommended to run the project and the previously-enumerated dotnet commands before engaging with the test suite.
 1. Navigate to the main directory in your terminal of choice.
 By default, this is `Boulangerie.Solution`.

-2. Navigate to the subfolder `Boulangerie.Tests`.
+2. Navigate to the ubfolder `Boulangerie.Tests`.

 3. In your command line, input\
 `$ dotnet test`